exelix11/SysDVR/readme.md

 This is an experimental sysmodule that allows capturing the running game output to a pc via USB or network connection.

-**Make sure to read the full readme, the tips and commmon issues sections in particular.
+**Make sure to read the full readme, the tips and common issues sections in particular.
 If you need help ask on Discord/Gbatemp, use the issue tracker only for reporting actual bugs.**

 ## Features/Limitations
 - **Video quality is fixed to 720p @ 30fps with h264 compression (hardware limit)**